-6 Relevant Strategic Research Agendas (SRAs)
+5 Relevant Strategic Research Agendas (SRAs)

-The main objective of this chapter is to provide an overview of focal European instruments promoting mode-specific R&D recommendations and development strategies, all targeted to answer future transport demands and challenges.
-Produced by various transport Research Advisory Councils, all represented by a wide range of European transport stakeholders11, the different SRAs relevant for the SuperGreen project are briefly elaborated, namely the Road SRA (2010), the Waterborne SRA (2011), the Rail SRA (2011), and the Intermodal SRA (2011).
+This chapter provides an overview of focal European instruments promoting R&D recommendations and development strategies for all surface transport modes, all targeted to answer future cargo transport demands and challenges.
+Produced by various transport Research Advisory Councils, all represented by a wide range of European transport stakeholders8, the relatively recent updated versions of different SRAs relevant for the SuperGreen project are briefly elaborated on, namely the Road SRA (2010), the Waterborne SRA (2011), the Rail SRA (2011), and the Intermodal SRA (2011).
+In addition, the recent launch of the Inland Waterway transport SRA (2012) has been included in the overview.
 The mode-specific focus is given by the nature of the different SRAs, although all documents contain elements for improving transport interfaces and co-modality.
 Since SuperGreen aims to promote R&D recommendations advancing and reinforcing the ones already identified, such an overview is necessary as well as useful.
 Further, in order to advance sustainable mobility across modes it is necessary to address both mode-specific and intermodal challenges.